 We have built a supply chain that minimizes interruptions to customer operations in the event of disasters or other emergencies.
 Within the Ricoh Group, we ask suppliers to reinforce business continuity capabilities through redundant production bases and parts procurement channels and larger material and component inventories, and we encourage them to be socially responsible and take a rigorous stance on CSR procurement and issues of child labor and conflict minerals.
 These efforts underpin our commitment to customer satisfaction through supply chain management implemented from a customer perspective while simultaneously pursuing profit opportunities.

 Composition of workforce by region

 The Ricoh Group believes it is important to provide products and services that customers can use with confidence and that deliver a sense of value that exceeds expectations.
-This ideal is captured in the RICOH Quality declarations with the words “consistently delight and inspire our customers,” and we strive to ensure quality, particularly the aspects of safety and reliability.
+The RICOH Quality declaration embodies that ideal in stating that we will “consistently delight and inspire our customers,” and we strive to ensure quality, particularly in terms of safety and reliability.

 Standards/Frameworks to ensure confidence and safety

 Sales companies in each country have opportunities for direct contact with customers.
 It is these companies which operate and maintain customer relationship management (CRM) databases and track customer equipment information and maintenance histories.
 Customer contact sites use CRM databases, repeatedly survey and analyze needs, pinpoint issues, and suggest products and solutions based on projected needs.
 Our support continues after delivery, as well, through the 24-hour @Remote onsite maintenance and remote monitoring system, which executes automatic diagnostics and enables quick servicing for worry-free equipment use with little to no downtime for customers.
 With @Remote, we can verify the operating status of equipment and provide continuous improvements and fine-tuned suggestions based on captured status data, which contributes to greater management efficiency at customer sites.